LaboratoireMecaniqueLille/crappy/docs/source/features.rst

   VisionBlocks when a more flexible image architecture is useful.

-  The :ref:`first image-pipeline tutorial <tutorial-image-pipeline>` introduces camera acquisition, and :ref:`another tutorial <tutorials/custom_objects:4. custom cameras>` is dedicated to the creation of custom Camera objects.
+  The :ref:`first image-pipeline tutorial <tutorial-image-pipeline>` introduces camera acquisition, and :ref:`another tutorial <tutorial-custom-camera>` is dedicated to the creation of custom Camera objects.

 - :ref:`IOBlock <crappy_docs/blocks:ioblock>`